atmention/readme_generator/README.md

 *** to allow for easy automation of the README generation process.
 *** Check it out: https://github.com/othneildrew/Best-README-Template/
 *** NOTE: This template assumes there is a short project demo named "demo.gif" and a "logo.png"
-*** saved in the ./assets/images/ folder within your repositiory.
+*** saved in the ./assets/images/ folder within your repository.
 Adjust these as needed.
 -->

 <!-- PROJECT SHIELDS -->